beakerbrowser/unwalled.garden/README.md

 /data/known-sites/{hostname}/...
 ```

-Generally speaking, only the dat.json and a few image assets should be included.
+Generally speaking, only the dat.json and a few image assets (thumbnail, favicon) should be included.

 ### The comments folder